 Now it’s time to take your roll tube off.
 This is where you’re going to need a friend or two to help you remove the tube safely.
 Simply detach the tube from the head assembly on both ends, feed the fabric tube through the awning rail and place it on a clean, level surface to replace your fabric.

 Step 3: Unroll the Fabric from the Roll Tube

-Choose one side of your roll tube to remove the tube’s end cap.
-Typically, there will be 3 screws that need to be removed to complete this step.
+Choose one side of your awning roller tube to remove the tube’s end cap.
+Typically, there will be three screws that need to be removed to complete this step.
 Once the cap is off, you can start unrolling the fabric from the roll tube.
 This step is easier if you have another person’s help.

 Step 4: Detach Fabric from the Roll Tube

 Now that your fabric is unrolled, you should remove the polycord screw attaching the fabric to your roll tube.
 There will be a screw on both ends that need to be removed.
 After screw removal, have one person hold the fabric on an end while the other pulls the awning roller tube away from the fabric.
 Now you’re ready to put your new fabric on!